ericdai/S3/docs/USING_PUBLIC_CLOUDS.rst

 data when you create a CloudServer bucket in this location.

 Configurable options:

 - :code:`type`: Set to :code:`aws_s3` to indicate this location constraint is writing data to AWS S3.
 - :code:`legacyAwsBehavior`: Set to :code:`true` to make this region behave like AWS S3.
 - :code:`us-east-1`: Set to :code:`false` to make this region behave like any other AWS S3 region.
 - :code:`bucketName`: Set to an *existing bucket* in your AWS S3 account.
-This is the bucket in which your data will be stored for this location constraint.
+This is the bucket in which data will be stored for this location constraint.
 - :code:`awsEndpoint`: Set to your bucket's endpoint, usually :code:`s3.amazonaws.com`.
 - :code:`bucketMatch`: Set to :code:`true` for object names to be the same in both the local and AWS S3 buckets.
 Set to :code:`false` for object names to take the form :code:`{{localBucketName}}/{{objectname}}` in the AWS S3-hosted bucket.
 - :code:`credentialsProfile` and :code:`credentials` are two ways to provide
   AWS S3 credentials for a bucket. *Use only one.*
   - :code:`credentialsProfile`: Set to the profile name to allow access to the AWS S3 bucket from the :code:`~/.aws/credentials` file.
   - :code:`credentials`: Set the two fields inside the object (:code:`accessKey` and :code:`secretKey`) to their respective values from your AWS credentials.